Introduction

 Checklist for renting Italian real estate

-• Consideration of health and safety regulations and works required to the property to enable authorization for a rental activity, and the issue of applicable certification of compliance of e.g. electricity and gas systems:
+- Consideration of health and safety regulations and especially safety and security kit and/or works required to the property to enable the rental activity to be legally carried on, and the issue of applicable certification of compliance of e.g. electricity and gas systems;

-• Notice to local authority of commencement of the letting activity and in some case the issue of an identification number (CIR, IUN, CIS)
+- Notice to local authority of commencement of the letting activity and in most cases the issue of an identification number (CIN) to be reported on the property and on publicity.
+The CIN is a legal requirement under national law;

-• Registration at a Regional level of the landlord and the property
+- Registration at a local authority level of the landlord and the property

 What Tax do I Pay?